Fremont’s Expeditions of the American West

 From St. Louis, the party proceeded to Cyprian Chouteau’s trading house on the Kansas River, about 10 miles west of the Missouri state line.
 They left on June 10, 1842, and after traveling about ten miles, they reached the Santa Fe Trail, upon which they continued for a short time.

-After traveling about 11 miles, they encamped early on a small stream before continuing along the Santa Fe Road, before camping on a small creek called by the Indians, Mishmagwi.
+After traveling about 11 miles, they encamped early on a small stream and then continued along the Santa Fe Road before camping on a small creek called by the Indians Mishmagwi.
 On June 12, the party seems to have camped near the site of what would later become Lawrence, for, in Colonel Fremont’s narrative, he said:

 “We encamped in a remarkably beautiful situation on the Kansas bluffs, which commanded a fine view of the river valley, here from 3 to 4 miles wide.
-The central portion was occupied by a broad belt of heavy timber, and nearer the hills, the prairies were of the richest verdure [rich green vegetation].
+A broad belt of heavy timber occupied the central portion, and nearer the hills, the prairies were of the richest verdure [rich green vegetation].

-On the 14th, he crossed to the north side of the river, probably near where Topeka, Kansas, is now located.
+On June 14, he crossed to the north side of the river, probably near where Topeka, Kansas, is now located.
 On the 16th, he said:

 “We are now fairly in the Indian country, and it began to be time to prepare for the chances of the wilderness.